 Dr. Kwak has also given solo performances in many notable venues and festivals, including performances at Seoul Arts Center, San Antonio Convention Center, Jeju National Museum, Bundy Arts Center, Daegu Culture Center, Museu de Arte Moderna (Brazil), and Fox Theatre in Atlanta as well as solo performances in over 30 U.S. and International College campuses.
 An avid chamber musician, Dr. Kwak has collaborated with many internationally renowned artists.
 In 2008, Dr. Kwak, along with Dr. Ian Davidson and Professor Daris Hale, formed ‘Trio 488’, a chamber group comprised of applied music faculty at Texas State University.
 With goals to promote and commission new music, Trio 488 has already performed at the College Music Society International Conference, International Double Reed Society Conference, Bear Valley Music Festival, NACUSA International Conference, RioWinds Festival, and at the Mysterium of Modern Music Concert along with several performances in various concert series.

 As an educator, Dr. Kwak is a dedicated teacher who has been recognized numerous times for his teachings.
 Most notably, in 2011, Dr. Kwak was the recipient of the Presidential Award for Excellence in Teaching from Texas State University.
 In 2004, Dr. Kwak received the Presidential Award for Excellence in Teaching from Texas A&M University-Kingsville.
 He has presented many lecture performances including lectures for Victoria Symphony, Jeju Philharmonic Orchestra, Corpus Christi Music Teachers Association, Kingsville Music Club, Austin District Music Teachers Association, Jeju National Museum, Texas Music Educators Association Convention and The University of Texas at Austin.
 Further, Dr. Kwak’s students garnered several recognitions in competitions at the regional, national and international level.
 Dr. Kwak was recently featured by Texas State University in their ‘Profiles in Teaching’ series.
-Currently, Dr. Kwak serves as the Director of the Texas State International Piano Festival, which is in its eighth year.
+Currently, Dr. Kwak serves as the Director of the Texas State International Piano Festival, which is in its tenth year.